 What is the Law & Society Program?

-We build critical thinking skills and communications skills while we effectively debate.
-We actively examine legal systems, courts and conceptions of justice and human rights within both the American and international contexts.
+We build critical thinking and communications skills while we effectively debate.
+We actively examine how legal systems impact social justice and human rights within both the American and international contexts.
 We examine and discover the reliable evidence while weeding through the false narratives and fake news.

 In the Law and Society Program you will:

-- explore your interests in mock trials and moot court
+- Explore your interests in mock trials and moot court

-- lead current event discussions during the Roxboro Roundtables national podcasts
+- Lead current event discussions during the Roxboro Roundtables national podcasts

-- write for the widely read Digital Voice the Law & Society Journal
+- Write for the widely read Digital Voice the Law & Society Journal

-- express your political opinions if not host your own show on multiple media outlets including WPHU
+- Express your political opinions if not host your own show on multiple media outlets including WPHU

-- experience real world internships in Congress, the US Senate, the GOP, the DNC, the UN, FBI, ATF, the Prosecutor’s Office, law offices and non-profit organizations dedicated to helping the unfortunate and protecting civil rights
+- Experience real world internships in Congress, the US Senate, the GOP, the DNC, the UN, FBI, ATF, the Prosecutor’s Office, law offices and non-profit organizations dedicated to helping the unfortunate and protecting civil rights

-How 9/11 'Truther" Conspiracy Theories Fueled the War on Reality | Opinion
+How 9/11 'Truther' Conspiracy Theories Fueled the War on Reality | Opinion

 Conspiracy theories blaming George W. Bush for the Sept.
 11, 2001, terrorist attacks have been debunked, yet millions of Americans still believe them.
 Watch program director Evan Laine's opinion piece with the Washington Post.